Important Coronavirus (COVID-19) travel

 The suspension of air traffic between the UK and Grenada was lifted on 1 February.
 Travellers should contact their airlines for flight information.

-On 21 December, a State of Emergency was declared by the Governor General due to a spike in COVID-19 cases.
-The in-country regulations amended on 11January include a curfew from 10pm to 5am, a limit on social gatherings, weddings and funerals to 20 persons, mandatory face covering in all public spaces, physical distancing, and no eating or drinking on public transport.
+A State of Emergency is in place until August 2021.
+The in-country regulations amended on 17 February include a curfew from 12pm to 4am, a limit on social gatherings, weddings and funerals to 20 persons, mandatory face covering in all public spaces, physical distancing, and no eating or drinking on public transport.
 The Government of Grenada will prosecute persons who breach the COVID-19 regulations, including persons who break quarantine.
 See the Coronavirus section.

 Check our advice on foreign travel during the coronavirus (COVID-19) pandemic and sign up for email alerts for this travel advice.